A Brief Historical Perspective on Intercollegiate Athletics

-Erianne A. Weight, PhD, is the director of the prestigious Center for Excellence in Intercollegiate Athletics and a member of the sport administration faculty at the University of North Carolina at Chapel Hill.
+Erianne A. Weight, PhD, is the director of the prestigious Center for Research in Intercollegiate Athletics and a member of the sport administration faculty at the University of North Carolina at Chapel Hill.
 She is involved in a variety of Division I athletics consultancies through her role as a research consultant for Collegiate Sports Associates.
 It is her hope that through research, there will be an increase in the quantity and quality of opportunities for athletic participation and education for young people throughout North America.
-As a former NCAA Division I heptathlete, she has firsthand insight into the tremendous potential of education through athletics.
+As a former NCAA Division I heptathlete, she has firsthand insight on the tremendous potential of education through athletics.

 Robert H. Zullo, PhD, is the head of the sports management program at Seton Hill University in Greensburg, Pennsylvania.
 He taught previously at James Madison University and Mississippi State University.
 He has worked in intercollegiate athletics at the University of Georgia, Virginia Tech, and the University of North Carolina.
 He started his career in intercollegiate athletics administration through experiences with the University of Virginia athletics department and the Virginia Military Institute.
 He is a member of the North American Society of Sport Management (NASSM) and the National Association of Collegiate Marketing Administrators (NACMA).

 Includes questions in true-or-false, fill-in-the-blank, multiple-choice, essay, and short-answer formats that instructors may use to create customized tests.

 Includes all of the art and tables from the text, sorted by chapter, and can be used to create customized presentations based on specific course requirements or used in creating other learning aids for students.